Hospitality Award flexibility during coronavirus

 Hours of work for full-time and part-time employees

-Employers can reduce their permanent employees' hours of work to an average of:
+Under Schedule J, employers could reduce their permanent employees' hours of work to an average of:

 - between 22.8 and 38 ordinary hours each week for full-time employees